Last Updated on March 11, 2021 by Julia Wilson

-The criteria for diagnosing SLE in cats has been modified from the one created by the American Rheumatism Association (ARA) in which in human patients must meet four of eleven criteria in order for a diagnosis of SLE to be made including: rash, photosensitivity, oral ulcers, non-erosive arthritis, pleuritis/pericarditis, renal disorder, neurologic disorder, hematologic disorder, immunologic disorder and positive antinuclear antibody.
+The criteria for diagnosing SLE in cats has been modified from the one created by the American Rheumatism Association (ARA) in which human patients must meet four of eleven criteria for a diagnosis of SLE to be made including rash, photosensitivity, oral ulcers, non-erosive arthritis, pleuritis/pericarditis, renal disorder, neurologic disorder, hematologic disorder, immunologic disorder and positive antinuclear antibody.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.

-- Biochemical profile: Which may reveal elevated blood, urea, nitrogen (BUN) and hypoalbuminemia.
+- Biochemical profile: May reveal elevated blood, urea, nitrogen (BUN) and hypoalbuminemia.

-- Coombs test – This test is used to detect the presence of antibodies which bind to the surface of red blood cells in cats with hemolytic anemia.
+- Coombs test – This test is used to detect the presence of antibodies that bind to the surface of red blood cells in cats with hemolytic anemia.

 - Complete blood count: To look for l anemia, low platelets, low white blood cell count, low lymphocytes, spherocytosis (round-shaped red blood cells).